 About This Programme

 An assignment will be given during each course (one examination per week).
 Course examination results will be listed in your official academic transcript.
-Workload of Cambridge Summer Institute is designed to be equivalent to:
+The workload of Cambridge Summer Institute is designed to be equivalent to:

 – Courses attended and chosen lecture track